Active Royal Navy weapon systems: Sea Viper

 The Sea Viper is the main weapon of the Type 45 destroyers.
 As part of PAAMS, it can defend an entire naval task group against aerial threats up to 70 mi away.

-Internationally, the Sea Viper system is know as Principal Anti-Air Missile System.
+Internationally, the Sea Viper system is known as Principal Anti-Air Missile System.
 It comprises the SAMPSON radar, a Combat Management System, S1850M long-range radar, the Sylver vertical launching system and Aster 15 (20 mi) and Aster 30 (75 mi) missiles, which are highly manoeuvrable and capable of speeds over Mach 4.